 - The Unreliable Narrator: narrators can deceive, though this deception should be relevant to the story itself.
 This tactic is often used in mystery and suspense novels, as the narrator often lacks all the necessary information—or the narrator is the antagonist.
-A recent example is the novel Gone Girl by Gillian Flynn.
+A contemporary example is the novel Gone Girl by Gillian Flynn.

 - Pronouns as Scene Changes: to create a truly immersive world, the narrator might jump freely in and out of a character’s stream of consciousness.
 Rather than telling the reader “these are the character’s spontaneous thoughts,” the narration can jump inside characters’ heads through the use of pronouns changes, as well as other shifts in style.
 A classic example is the novel The Sound and the Fury by William Faulkner.

 - Multiple Narrators: when the story’s plot is complex and multifaceted, the writer might tell the story from multiple vantage points.
 Different chapters will be told from different viewpoints, and those viewpoints are (usually) well defined.
 A recent example is the novel Homegoing by Yaa Gyasi, or Sirens & Muses by Antonia Angress.

 - Omniscient Flashbacks: you might want the reader to know more than the protagonist does.
 Why?
 Because authors are evil and love to make their protagonists suffer.
 That, and because this information will be revealed to the protagonist later, so it helps make the story more compelling and suspenseful.
 As a result, some stories might interrupt the main narrative to offer a third person omnipotent flashback.
 A recent example is the novel The Wind-Up Bird Chronicles by Haruki Murakami.